-My research is focused on the evolution of Earth's surface over human to geologic timescales (tens to millions of years).
+My research is focused on the evolution of Earth's surface over the last ~ten million years.

-I study the processes that shape landscapes, including constructive forces like active tectonics and destructive
+I study the processes that shape landscapes, including active tectonics, fluvial incision, glaciation,

 remote sensing, GIS, and modeling.

 Active tectonics in the Himalaya of west Nepal

 The Himalaya of west Nepal present an interesting problem to the conceptual models of ongoing deformation within the

 range.
 In central Nepal and northwest India, rapid rock uplift is occurring along a 50-100 km-wide belt at the crest of

 high Himalaya.
 This belt has been imaged via maps of topographic indices like slope and relief, repeat ground surveys,

 InSAR, river incision rates, and GPS data.
 This zone of uplift is thought to overlie a ramp in the Main Himalayan Thrust,